What is a Car Allowance? And What Are the Pitfalls of Using One?

 What are the different vehicle program options?

-Is a car allowance the right idea?
+Is a car allowance the right idea for your company?

 Providing all mobile workers $400 a month to cover business travel expenses may save the time of calculating individualized reimbursements.
 However, this method can cost both employers and employees thousands of dollars each year.
+Why?

 We know that reimbursing employees for all expenses incurred while traveling for work is important.
 Employees driving their personal vehicles for work see a wide array of expenses.
 Those include fuel, registration fees, license fees, taxes, insurance premiums, vehicle repairs, vehicle depreciation and more.
 These costs vary considerably over time and are dependent on the mobile worker’s location.
 Compare car insurance premiums in Charlotte, North Carolina might cost around $1,285.
 On the other hand, premiums on the same car could cost $4,259 in Detroit, Michigan.